-1) Data Processing: It is inevitable to have noise in the collected lidar data due to factors such as tree movement with winds and flying birds.
-In this study, we used the outlier removal tool integrated in the GreenValley International LiDAR360 software (https://greenvalleyintl.com/software) to remove noise points in all collected lidar data.
-All lidar data were filtered to classify ground points using the improved progressive triangulated irregular network densification filtering algorithm proposed by Zhao et al. [50], which has shown to be robust under different forest and terrain conditions.
-Finally, the obtained ground points were used to normalize the original lidar point clouds to produce the input data for individual tree segmentation by using the LiDAR360 software.
-2) Individual Tree Segmentation: Different segmentation strategies were used to segment the UAV lidar data and the backpack and terrestrial lidar data.
-For the UAV lidar data, the top-down PCS algorithm proposed by Li et al. [40] was used to identify individual tree locations; and for the backpack and terrestrial lidar data, the bottom-up PCS algorithm proposed by Tao et al. [42] was used.
-These algorithms use a similar principle in the segmentation process, which first identifies seed points of individual trees and then labels other points by finding the shortest path to seed points using the comparative shortestpath algorithm.
+1) Data Processing: It is inevitable to have noise in the collected LiDAR data due to factors such as tree movement with winds and flying birds.
+In this article, we used the outlier removal tool integrated in the GreenValley International LiDAR360 software (https://greenvalleyintl.com/software) to remove noise points in all collected LiDAR data.
+All LiDAR data were filtered to classify ground points using the improved progressive TIN densification filtering algorithm proposed by Zhao et al. [50], which has shown to be robust under different forest and terrain conditions.
+Finally, the obtained ground points were used to normalize the original LiDAR point clouds to produce the input data for individual tree segmentation by using the LiDAR360 software.

+2) Individual Tree Segmentation: Different segmentation strategies were used to segment the UAV LiDAR data and the backpack and terrestrial LiDAR data.
+For the UAV LiDAR data, the top-down PCS algorithm proposed by Li et al. [40] was used to identify individual tree locations; for the backpack and terrestrial LiDAR data, the bottom-up PCS algorithm proposed by Tao et al. [42] was used.
+These algorithms use a similar principle in the segmentation process, which first identifies seed points of individual trees and then labels other points by finding the shortest path to seed points using the comparative shortest path algorithm.
 The difference is that the top-down PCS algorithm finds seed points by recognizing treetops, but the bottom-up PCS algorithm finds seed points by recognizing tree bases.
-The PCS methods were selected in this study because studies have shown that they outperformed CHM methods in coniferous forests and were less influenced by under-canopy low-vegetation points [43].
+The PCS methods were selected in this article because studies have shown that they outperformed CHM methods in coniferous forests and were less influenced by undercanopy low-vegetation points [43].